 In 2015, the Group issued a green bond for the first time when HSBC France raised EUR500 million to fund customers and projects in the following sectors: renewables, energy efficiency, sustainable waste and water management, sustainable land use, climate change adaptation, and clean buildings and transportation.
-Our green bonds page contains further detail.
+Our green and sustainability bonds page contains further detail.

 In 2017 HSBC was announced as Global Capital’s #1 Most Impressive Bank in Asia Pacific Green/SRI Capital Markets, #2 for EMEA and #3 for Americas.
 We were the only bank to be ranked in the top three for all global markets by Global Capital (September 2017).
 HSBC was also awarded Best Underwriter in the Environmental Finance Green Bond Awards 2017 (April 2017).

 Investors and investment managers are increasingly applying environmental, social and governance (ESG) criteria to financial decisions.
 At HSBC, we are developing the investment products and services to meet this growing client demand and enable sustainable investments to flow.

 We have increased our range of socially responsible investment funds as demand for climate-related investments continues to build.
 In October 2017 we launched two lower-carbon funds that meet the needs of clients who want to address climate change risk in their investments.